On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Jacquet functors

-\begin{proof} Since $U$ is simple it must coincide by the JH-theorem applied to $\cF^G_P(M,V)$ with some object of the shape $\cF^G_Q(N,W)$ where $N$ is a simple subquotient of $M$, $Q$ is maximal for $N$ and $W$ is an irreducible subquotient of $i^Q_P(V).$ But for these objects we deduce by Theorem \ref{thm_H0} that $\cG^G_P(U)=\cG^G_Q(U)=N\otimes W'$ which gives now easily the claim. \end{proof}
+\begin{proof} Since $U$ is simple it must coincide by the JH-theorem applied to $\cF^G_P(M,V)$ with some object of the shape $\cF^G_Q(N,W)$ where $N$ is a simple subquotient of $M$, $Q$ is maximal for $N$ and $W$ is an irreducible subquotient of $i^Q_P(V).$ But for these objects we deduce by Proposition \ref{G} that $\cG^G_Q(U)=N\otimes W'$.
+On the other hand, we have $\cG^G_Q(U)=\cG^G_P(U)$ since any element of $N$ is killed by weight reasons by some $\fru_P^k$, $k \geq 1.$ Hence we get the claim. \end{proof}

 As a by-product we get the following statement by applying the functor $\cG^G_P$ and Proposition \ref{H0_uk}.
 One part of it was already given by Breuil \cite[Cor.
 2.5]{Br}.